ropyro/Minecraft-Captcha-Chime/README.md

-Simple fabric mod for Minecraft that plays a chime when a "captcha" pops up on the multiplayer server OPBlocks.
+Simple fabric mod for Minecraft that plays a chime when a "captcha" pops up on the multiplayer server.

 Minecraft Version: 1.20.1
 Fabric Loader: >=1.15.77